-In his early years on the bench, Judge Katzmann witnessed the inadequate legal representation of non-citizens and its adverse impact on the fair and effective administration of justice.
-Greatly concerned, in 2007 he delivered the Marden Lecture of the New York City Bar Association, “The Legal Profession and the Unmet Needs of the Immigrant Poor,” and, inspired by the enthusiastic response, soon after organized an interdisciplinary Study Group on Immigrant Representation.
-He sparked the creation, in 2014, of the non-profit Immigrant Justice Corps, the country’s first fellowship program for recent law school and college graduates, dedicated to meeting the need for high-quality legal assistance for immigrants.
+In his early years on the bench, Judge Katzmann witnessed the inadequate legal representation of non-citizens and its adverse impact on the fair and effective representation of justice.
+Greatly concerned, in 2007 he delivered the Marden Lecture of the New York City Bar Association, “The Legal Profession and the Unmet Needs of the Immigrant Poor,” and, inspired by the enthusiastic response, soon after organized an interdisciplinary Study Group on Immigrant Representation, from which emanated the New York Immigrant Family Unity Project, the first government funded program of legal counsel for detained noncitizens.
+Chief Judge Katzmann sparked the creation, in 2014, of the non-profit Immigrant Justice Corps, the country’s first fellowship program for recent law school and college graduates, dedicated to meeting the need for high-quality legal assistance for immigrants.

 As Chief Judge, he also launched a wide-ranging civic education initiative of the federal courts of the Second Circuit: “Justice For All: Courts and the Community” to increase public understanding of the federal judiciary and to bring courts closer to the communities they serve.
 During his tenure as Chief Judge, the Court of Appeals also undertook a 125th anniversary retrospective.